mirix/retrieval-augmented-generation/README.md

 - This is not a search engine.
 You may need a bit of trial-and-error with prompt engineering in order to get the right answers.

 - This is not a chatbot as it does not keep any memory of the conversation threat.
-It is just for questions/answers.
+It is just for Q&A.

 - Only plain text is correctly parsed.
 Images, tables and graphs will be ignored at this point.

-- Generating the Knowledge graphs is very time consuming.
-Be patient.
-In theory, the graphs can be saved and reloaded (not tested).
-As long as the app is up, they are stored in memory.

-- With the current model [solar-10.7b-instruct-v1.0.Q6_K.gguf](https://huggingface.co/TheBloke/SOLAR-10.7B-Instruct-v1.0-GGUF), you will need a GPU with, at the very least, 16GB of RAM.
+- With the current model [tulu-2-dpo-13b.Q8_0.gguf](https://huggingface.co/TheBloke/tulu-2-dpo-13B-GGUF), you will need a GPU with, at the very least, 20GB of RAM.
 But you can switch to a smaller model.